-When the time comes to savour the pleasures of the senses, nature remains a source of sweetness without...Read More
+When the time comes to savor the pleasures of the senses, nature remains a source of endless sweetness.
+Want…Read More

 A fascinating multi-functional haven of peace to discover…

-Nestled in the heart of the Laurentians, known for its breathtaking and tranquil landscapes, the P'tit Train du Nord linear trail is one of the most magnificent and popular tourist attractions in Quebec, Canada.
+Nestled in the heart of the Laurentian Mountains known for its breathtaking and tranquil scenery, the P’tit Train du Nord linear trail is one of the most beautiful and popular tourist attractions in Quebec, Canada.
 This multifunctional trail (also called linear park) provides access to many points of interest in the region and offers a rich tourist content.

-Are you looking for beautiful scenery?
-Do you want to practice your favourite sport along lakes, in the middle of wooded hills, sneak through quiet villages or simply go back in time by travelling through the old rails of the Laurentian railway?
-This article is for you.
+Are you looking for beautiful landscapes?
+Do you want to practice your favorite sport along lakes, in the middle of wooded hills, sneak through quiet villages or simply go back in time by traveling through the old rails of the Laurentian railroad?
+This article speaks to you.

-In 1994, the Quebec government purchased the railway right-of-way from the Canadian Pacific and entrusted its management to a board of directors.
-Thus, the P'tit Train du Nord was given a new life.
+In 1994, the Quebec government purchased the railway right-of-way from the Canadian Pacific Railway and entrusted its management to a board of directors.
+Thus, the P’tit Train du Nord had a new life.
 The rail corridor was gradually converted into a multi-use recreational trail starting in 1996 with the completion of the first phase in Bois-des-Filion.
-The rails were torn up, the old stations were transformed into museums and cafés, and the old railway bed was converted into a linear recreational and tourist trail.
+The rails have been torn up, the old stations have been turned into museums and cafes, and the former rail bed has been converted into a linear recreational and tourist trail.

-If you're looking for beautiful sights, the "Le P'tit Train du Nord" trail is one of the best, most peaceful and relaxing places to get away from it all within an hour of Montreal.
-It is a place for wildlife observation and a gateway to natural areas with beautiful scenery.
+If you’re looking for beautiful sights, the “Le P’tit Train du Nord” trail is one of the best and most peaceful and relaxing places to get away from it all within an hour of Montreal.
+It is a place to observe the fauna and flora as well as a gateway to natural areas with beautiful landscapes.
 In winter, cross-country skiing and snowmobiling are practiced.
-In summer, a variety of summer activities are available to choose from, including walking, hiking or cycling.
+In the summer, a variety of summer activities are available to choose from, including walking, hiking or biking.

-This bike trail was named "one of the top five cycling routes in Canada" by Adventure Cycling magazine (May/June 2006).
-In fact, it is one of Canada's most popular bike touring destinations and bike/hiking trails.
+This bike path was named “One of the top five bike paths in Canada” by Adventure Cycling magazine (May/June 2006).
+It is one of Canada’s most popular cycling destinations and bike/hiking trails.

-The P'tit Train du Nord Linear Park stretches from Mont-Laurier, which is at the southern end of the trail, to Saint-Jérôme at the northern end.
-There are many towns and villages along the trail where you can camp during your trip and enjoy friendly bed & breakfasts and many pleasant services.
+Le p’tit train du Nord linear park extends from Mont-Laurier, which is at the southern end of the trail, to Saint-Jérôme at the northern end.
+There are many towns and villages along the trail where you can camp during your trip and enjoy friendly bed & breakfasts and many nice services.

-In order to better understand the route of this trail, Tourisme Laurentides offers you a map of the park.
-Along the way, you will see magnificent landscapes, picturesque villages and numerous small wild animals.
+In order to better understand the road map of this trail, Tourisme Laurentides offers you here a map of the park.
+Along the way, you will see beautiful landscapes, picturesque villages and many small wild animals

-We have several properties for rent from which you can access the trail in a few minutes by car.
+We have several properties for rent from which you can access the trail within a few minutes drive.

 The P’tit Train du Nord is governed by a regulation of the MRC des Laurentides :

-The linear park "le p'tit train du nord" is an old railway line transformed into a hiking, cycling and cross-country skiing trail.
-But what do travellers experience on this path?
-Over 95% of 115 travellers surveyed on tripadvisor found it very good or excellent.
-They recommend trying the adventure because they have had good and pleasant experiences.
+The linear park le p’tit train du nord is an old railroad line transformed into a hiking, biking and cross-country skiing trail.
+But what do travelers experience on this path?
+Over 95% of 115 travelers surveyed on

-Some travellers express their feelings of freedom and adventure on this route.
-Others report on their discovery of many picturesque forests, beautiful landscapes and beautiful old-fashioned railway stations transformed into service points, etc.
+Some travelers express their sense of freedom and adventure on this route.
+Others report on their discovery of many picturesque forests, beautiful landscapes and beautiful old railway stations transformed into service points, etc…

-Like the linear park "le petit train du nord", the Laurentian region is full of many interesting tourist projects.
-Below are the other wonders you can visit during your next holiday in the Maple Country if you are looking for tourist diversity.
+Like the linear park “le petit train du nord”, the Laurentian region is full of interesting tourist projects.
+Below are the other wonders you can visit during your next vacation in the Maple Country if you are looking for tourist diversity.

 What is the Little Train of the North?

-It is a linear trail that follows the route of the old railway of the same name.
-It extends 234 kilometres between Bois-des-Filion and Mont-Laurier.
-It is part of the Trans Canada Trail network.
+It is a linear trail that follows the route of the old railroad of the same name.
+It extends over 234 kilometers between Bois-des-Filion and Mont-Laurier.
+It is part of the Trans Canada Trail system.

-Walking, hiking, cycling and many other summer and winter activities are practiced here.
+Walking, hiking, biking and many other summer and winter activities are practiced here.